AeshikaSinha0212/Medical_diagnosis_assistant/README.md

 # 🏥 Medical Diagnosis Assistant

 This is a beginner-friendly Python project that mimics a basic healthcare assistant.
 It takes symptoms as input and provides possible illness prediction, risk level, and medical advice — all based on basic logic and real-world relevance.
+---

-## ✅ Features
+## 📌 Features

-- Analyze symptoms for multiple patients
+- 📋 Analyze symptoms for multiple patients
-- Diagnose common illnesses like Dengue, COVID-19, Common Cold, etc.
+- 🩺 Detect common illnesses like Dengue, COVID-19, Cold, etc.
-- Gives health risk level and advice
+- ⚠️ Displays health **risk level** and medical **advice**
-- Simple and clean Python code
+- 👩‍💻 Beginner-friendly and easy to customize
+- 🔁 Modular structure using separate patient data file

+---

+## 📁 Project Structure

 ## 📁 Files Included